Klemensas Popeliučka: Interwar Lithuania

 In 1923, Popeliučka graduated from the Higher Officers' Courses at War School of Kaunas.

 Since January 1924, Popeliučka was the Chief of Staff of the Military Technical Board.
 Since May 1925, he was Inspector of Military Equipment of the Chief Defence Staff, since July 1927 Chief of the Military Equipment Staff.

 Since August 1927, he studied at the École spéciale militaire de Saint-Cyr and gained the qualification of an engineer.
 Since April 1929 he was once again appointed as the Chief of the Military Equipment Staff, since August 1929 – Chief of Military Equipment.

 In 1935, Popeliučka led the Board of Military Equipment, the First Engineering Battalion in Kaunas, the Second Engineering Battalion in Šeduva, the Armored Team in Radviliškis, the Communications Battalion, the Car Team in Kaunas, and the Lithuanian warship Prezidentas Smetona in Klaipėda.

 Popeliučka has often wrote on various matters in journals Mūsų žinynas, Karys, Jūra, and other publications.

 In 1936, Popeliučka was awarded the military rank of brigadier general.

 Occupations and World War II

 Following the Soviet occupation of Lithuania in 1940, Popeliučka was fired from the Lithuanian Armed Forces in June 1940.
 In 1941–1944, he worked as a teacher in Kaunas.

 Soon after graduating from the gymnasium, Tadas, the only talented and well-educated sixteen-year-old son of Popeliučka, suddenly became ill with meningitis.
 As the Soviets had taken all the more valuable medicines from Lithuania, they were unable to save their son and his death was a devastating blow for the parents.

 Emigration

-In the summer of 1944 when the Soviet forces were re-occupying Lithuania, Popeliučka avoided political repressions and departed to Germany.
+In the summer of 1944 when the Soviet forces were re-occupying Lithuania, Popeliučka avoided political repressions and fled to Germany.
 He lived in Augsburg and following his death on 25 October 1948 was buried there.